foegit/sfcc-beaver/README.md

-# Welcome to SFFC Beaver extension
+# 🦫 SFCC Beaver

-Beaver who is an experience developer (of his dam) will help you with routine in your SFCC projects.
+Beaver who is an experience developer (including his dam) will take care about routine tasks on SFCC projects.

+💡 Please keep in mind, Beaver supports only SFRA projects.
+However, some of the feature are compatible with SiteGen.

 ## Features

-* Beaver can copy requires, includes, and resource properties to the clipboard using **🦫 sf extract** command.

-* You can also call command **🦫 unix path** to copy full path of the active file to clipboard.
-This can be useful not only for SFCC projects.
+### ⭐ Overview

-To activate command press `F1` or `Ctrl+Shift+P` and start typing name of the command.
+This extension provides a set of command to automate routine tasks.
+To activate command press `⌨ F1` or `⌨ Ctrl+Shift+P` and start typing name of the command:

+- **🦫 sf extract** command
+  - get a require of active script file
+  - get an isinclude of active template file
+  - get a call of Resource.msg for open .properties file
+- **🦫 unix path** command
+  - get a path of your file related to the project root
+- **🦫 sf override** command
+  - override active file to another cartridge

+### 🪚 Extract

+Depends on the file type, you can automatically extract an import statement for this file.

+1. Open a file you need to import
+    - For resources, focus cursor on property you want to use
+2. Call _sf extract_ and appropriate import will be copied to the clipboard:
+    - `var fileName = require({filePath});` for JavaScript, JSON files
+    - `<isinclude template='{templatePath}' />` for ISML file
+    - `Resource.msg('{activeLinePropName}', '{fileName}', null)` for .properties files

+### 🪵 Override

+Depends on the file type, you can automatically override a file to another cartridge

+1. Open file you need to override
+    - For resources, focus cursor on property you want to use
+2. Call _sf extract_ and Beaver will override it for you

 ## Road Map

-There are plenty of things that Beaver would like to learn:

-* How to override files from one cartridge to another.
-So you can simply override scripts, templates, forms, and properties files.
-(And it is his current task)

-* How to create cartridge from scratch
+Beaver works hard helping you, but it also learns a lot of new stuff to help you even more:

+- Creating commonly used templates like steptypes, bm_extension, controller, the entire cartridge, and PD component
+- Managing meta through OCAPI
-* Help with managing meta
+- Help managing PageDesigner pages